Treatment-induced shrinking of tumour aggregates: A nonlinear volume-filling chemotactic approach: Numerical simulations

-{In order to compare the change in size of the aggregates before and after the treatment, we compute the difference between the solution of the first part of the experiments $u(\mathbf{x},T_1)$ coming from (\ref{eq: final system 1}), when the aggregates are formed (at $T_1=200$), and the solution $w(\mathbf{x},t)$ of (\ref{eq: nondimensional second phase}), once the treatment has been inserted (at time $T = 200 + T_2$).
-In Figure \ref{fig: difference solutions}, we show the results for different values of the chemosensitivity parameter $A=B$, when the aggregates have been exposed to a uniform distribution of the treatment for a time $T_2=30$.
-We notice that the aggregates without the treatment are bigger and therefore the treatment induces a shrinking in the size of the pattern, as described in Section \ref{sec: mathematical model}.
+{In order to compare the change in size of the aggregates before and after the treatment, we compute the difference between the solution of the first part of the experiments $u(\mathbf{x},T_1)$ coming from (\ref{eq: final system 1}), when the aggregates are formed (at $T_1=25$ days), and the solution $w(\mathbf{x},T_2)$ of (\ref{eq: nondimensional second phase}), once the treatment has been inserted (at time $T = 25 + T_2$ days).
+In Figure \ref{fig: difference solutions}, we show the results for different values of the chemosensitivity parameter $A=B$, when the aggregates have been exposed to a uniform distribution of the treatment for a time $T_2=3.75$ days. {The positive values of this difference, observed on the external boundary of the clusters, indicate the shrinking of the aggregate due to the action of TMZ, while negative values on the inner boundaries of the clusters highlight the increased concentration on the boundaries.
+TMZ therefore favors the production of smaller and more concentrated aggregates, as described in Section \ref{sec: mathematical model}}.
 When we compare the results in Figure \ref{fig: difference solutions 100} and \ref{fig: difference solutions 1000} for different values of $A$ and $B$ we observe that the effect of the treatment is stronger when the value of the chemosensitivity parameter $B$ is closer to its critical value (see Figure \ref{fig: wavenumber 2D}).
 This is in accordance with the results of the stability analysis.
-The cell mechanical properties (controlled by the parameter $\gamma_M$) have less influence on the cell cluster sizes when the chemosensitivity parameter $A=B$ is increased (see Figure \ref{fig: wavenumber 2D}). }
+The cell mechanical properties (controlled by the function $\gamma(M)$) have less influence on the cell cluster sizes when the chemosensitivity parameter $A=B$ is increased (see Figure \ref{fig: wavenumber 2D}). }